Skip to content

 The simple but desperate words on the note found with the revolver Evan Joseph Derby – of Canning Street, Melbourne – used to take his own life.

-Evan and Alice Derby are featured in the text of this exhibition.
-Their story epitomises the long-term social consequences of war and future-proofs this exhibition’s mission.
+Evan and Alice Derby are featured in the text of this exhibition, their story epitomises the long-term social consequences of war.

 Married with four young children, Evan returned home from the war in March 1919.
-Evan complained of suffering ‘very bitterly pains in his head’.
+In the months after his return, he told a workmate he was of suffering ‘very bitterly from pains in his head’.

-On the 8th November 1920, a member of the public found Evan’s body, his revolver, and suicide note.
+On the 8th November 1920, a member of the public found Evan’s body; alongside him, a revolver and a suicide note.
 Alice later explained her last contact with her husband in his inquest’s coroners report:

 ‘When he left (for work) he seemed very quiet.
 He had been different since he got back from the war.
 I did not know he had a weapon’.

-Despite having survived the end of the war, Evan – alongside many thousands of other traumatised returning soldiers – had become a belated victim of it.
+Despite having survived the war, Evan, alongside many thousands of other traumatised returning soldiers, had become a belated victim of it.

 Julia Goulding, And Her Search For Her Lost Son